-Each lesson in the series on how to defend your faith begins with a reminder of the rules of engagement.
+Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Respect other people's sincerity even if you disagree with their beliefs.